marc-tech/AutoSqlManagerGenerator-nodejs/README.md

 MySql Model Generator NodeJs
 ==

-This script gonna build a js class witch is a model of a MySql table
+This script will build a class js that is a model of a MySql table

 python 3.6